Essex Electric Vehicle Charge Point Strategy

 To support the shift to EVs, we need to ensure residents, businesses and visitors to Essex can access a reliable, convenient, accessible and fairly priced network of charging points.

+To help achieve this, we have adopted the Essex Electric Vehicle Charge Point Strategy which sets out what we want the charging network to look like in Essex, what we can do to unlock funding, and how we can work with businesses and public sector partners to help meet demand.
 Our vision for the Essex Electric Vehicle Charge Point Strategy is very simple - to deliver 'the Right Charger in the Right Place'.
 This means that by 2030, residents, businesses, and visitors to Essex, where car or van travel is necessary for their journey, will be able to use electric vehicles and be assured there is an accessible, reliable, easy-to-use, safe, and fairly priced charging network.

 We have developed six strategy objectives to start delivering our vision and help decarbonise travel in Essex.
 They are: